88 Level Number

 Using SET statement -

 The condition variables are initialized using the SET statement during the program execution.
-For example - The below declaration sets the WS-GENDER value to 'M'.
+For example - the declaration below sets the WS-GENDER value to 'M'.

 SET MALE TO TRUE.